crossz/tweak_web_gatsby/content/promotions/take2-rewards-unbeatable-flash-offers-are-here-book-the-test-and-invest-in-your-health-now.md

 The styles, patterns, and colours of the gifts will be offered on a random and first-come-first-served basis.
 Available while stock lasts.

-Take2 Health Platform supports appointments made at least two working days in advance and is subject to the service provider's availability.
+Take2 Health Platform supports bookings 3 days ahead, while the actual appointment is subject to the clinic's availability.

 <br/>